Polarization Dynamics of X-Ray Synchrotron Emission from a Multi-Zone Blazar Jet: Abstract

 \section{Abstract}

-The polarization of X-ray synchrotron emission in blazars offers a direct probe into the magnetic field geometry and particle acceleration processes operating in relativistic jets.
+The polarization of X-ray synchrotron emission in blazars directly probes the magnetic field geometry and particle acceleration processes in relativistic jets.
 We use particle-in-cell simulations of magnetic reconnection and magnetized turbulence, coupled to polarization-sensitive radiative transfer code, to interpret \ixpe observations of \mrk during a high flux state recorded in December of 2023.
-To evaluate the fitness of the theoretical scenarios, we rely on a quantitative comparison the statistical properties of simulated and observed X-ray flux and polarization light curves using five evaluation metrics, rather than attempting to fit individual data points.
-We propose a multi-zone model where jet emission is represented as the sum of the radiative output of many independent cells, each described by a simulation run viewed at different orientations.
+To evaluate the fitness of the two theoretical scenarios, we rely on a quantitative comparison of the statistical properties of simulated and observed X-ray flux and polarization light curves using five evaluation metrics, rather than attempting to fit individual data points.
+We propose a turbulence-driven multi-zone model where jet emission is represented as the sum of the radiative output of $N$ independent cells, each described by a particle-in-cell simulation.
 Comparison of ensembles of simulated Stokes-parameter light curves with \ixpe data shows that magnetic reconnection dominated models provide the best match to the observed X-ray flux and polarization dynamics.
 The optimal configuration corresponds to $N = 15$ emitting cells, which reproduces the observed amplitudes and timescales of the X-ray flux and polarization variations.
 Magnetized turbulence models underpredict both the flux and polarization variability.
 Our results indicate that a multi-zone, reconnection-powered emission scenario can describe the X-ray polarization behavior of \mrk and establish a quantitative framework for testing theoretical models against \ixpe observations of other high-synchrotron-peaked blazars.

 \keywords{Relativistic jets (1390); X-ray active galactic nuclei (2035); Active galactic nuclei (16); Blazars (164); Spectropolarimetry (1973)}